isaacdarcilla/996CSU/README.md

 We’ve created this admin panel for everyone who wants to create request for technical support.
 Our mission is to deliver a user-friendly, clear and easy-to-use system, that can be used by both, MIS Officers and employees of Catanduanes State University.
 The only requirement is a basic computer knowledge—as a reward, you’ll be able to manage and visualize different types of data in the easiest possible way!

+### Acknowledgement

+This project was documented, designed and developed by <a href="https://facebook.com/isaacdarcilla">Isaac</a> as part of his internship at Management Information Services in year 2019.

 ![SS](https://github.com/isaacdarcilla/SYSCSU/blob/master/Capture.PNG)

 ### Contributors